Code-Institute-Submissions/rch79-MS4-Django-Appointment-System_JulyResub/README.md

 [Try it out on Heroku](https://ms4-counselling-appts.herokuapp.com/)

+# PLEASE NOTE: THIS IS A WORK-IN-PROGRESS, UNFINISHED PROJECT

+# Therapeutics, Inc

 This is a basic appointment scheduling system for a fictional mental health practice called "Therapeutics Inc".
 Patients can log in to schedule an appointment, view their upcoming appointments or send a message to their counsellor.
 Appointments are offered in 1 hour increments, from 9am to 6pm.
 Each session lasts 1 hour.
 The councillor can log in and view all their upcoming appointments, change the appointment status, and read patient messages